- How is commercial arbitration used and what are the recent trends?

 An applicant can also request interim remedies from state courts.
 Parties can request all forms of interim relief to secure their rights before or during the arbitration proceedings, including remedies binding third parties, and orders to be executed by official authorities or execution offices.
-However, if a request for interim relief is made before arbitration proceedings and the interim relief is granted by the court, then the party requesting that relief must request the commencement of arbitration within 30 days (two weeks under the Civil Procedure Code) as of the decision on the interim relief.
+However, if a request for interim relief is made before arbitration proceedings and the court grants the interim relief, then the party requesting that relief must request the commencement of arbitration within 30 days (two weeks under the Civil Procedure Code) as of the decision on the interim relief.
 Otherwise, the interim relief automatically becomes ineffective.

-There is no provision empowering arbitral tribunals to order ex parte interim reliefs.
-Some institutional arbitration rules empower the arbitral tribunals to render interim reliefs only after the other party has been given a reasonable opportunity to respond.
+There is no explicit provision empowering arbitral tribunals to order ex parte interim reliefs.

 An arbitral tribunal can also order, by its own motion or on a party's request, that the party applying for interim relief must provide security as a precondition of granting the interim relief (Article 6, International Arbitration Code and Article 414, Civil Procedure Code).

 - What final remedies are available from the tribunal?